collabdotcloud/docs.collab.cloud/docs/users/connections-plugin-notes.md

 ### Tab Files

-Open the Menu on the upper right corner of the window Status Update and you will find more options to use
+Open the Menu on the upper right corner of the window Files and you will find more options to use

 ![Install](/assets/images/screen-shots/connections-plugin/OptionConnectionsPlugin5.png)